zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 **Note:** Make sure the AWS user you are using has access to the ECR repository in your chosen region.

 Run the script to create the ECR repo and push the fine-tuning container image to it.
-The URL of the image will be saved locally in the file `.ecr_repo_uri`.
+The URL of the image will be saved locally in the file `.ecr_image_url`.

 ```bash
 cd blueprints/training/llama-lora-finetuning-trn1